I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_floppy_device_data.md

 ## Members

-`DataTransferLength`

-The data transfer length, in bytes, not including the synchronization field.

-`DataTransferRate`

-The value written to the Datarate register before accessing the media.

-`FormatFillCharacter`

-The format fill character.

-`FormatGapLength`

-The format gap length, in bytes.
+`Version`

+The version number of this structure.

+`Revision`

+The revision of this structure.

+`Size`

+The floppy disk density size.

+`MaxDensity`

+The maximum density.

+`MountDensity`

+The mount density.

+`StepRateHeadUnloadTime`

+The step rate head unload time in milliseconds.

 `HeadLoadTime`

 The head load time in milliseconds.

-`HeadSettleTime`

-The head settle time in milliseconds.

-`MaxDensity`

-The maximum density.

-`MaximumTrackValue`

-The maximum track number on the media.
-Track numbers are zero-based values.

 `MotorOffTime`

 The motor off time in seconds.

-`MotorSettleTime`

-The motor settle time in milliseconds.

-`MountDensity`

-The mount density.

-`ReadWriteGapLength`

-The read/write gap length, in bytes.

-`Revision`

-The revision of this structure.

 `SectorLengthCode`